-Located in the heart of Ankara, this mausoleum of Mustafa Kemal Atatürk is reason enough to visit Ankara.
+This mausoleum of Mustafa Kemal Atatürk, in the heart of Ankara, is reason enough to visit the city.
 Having served as a military officer in the Ottoman Empire, Atatürk led the Turkish National Movement in the Turkish War of Independence after the dissolution of the empire.
-After leading his troops to victory, Atatürk established a program of reforms in order to turn the former empire into a modern and secular republic.
+After leading his troops to victory, he established reforms to turn the former empire into a modern and secular republic.
 He became the first president of the newly established Turkish Republic in 1923, serving until his death in 1938.
-It was at this time that plans for his final resting place began as a superior commission.
+It was at this time that plans for his final resting place began.

-Another striking feature are the two monolithic stones upon which Atatürk’s sarcophagus rests.
-These stones weigh around 40 tons each and were cut from the Gavur Mountains in the Adana district and were manufactured in Kayseri for TL25,000 (US$6,855).
-The travertine paved road leading from the entrance to the Ceremonial Plaza is named the ‘Road of Lions,’ and is decorated on the sides with roses and junipers as well as lion statues typical of the style of the ancient Hittite Empire.
+Other striking features are the two monolithic stones upon which Atatürk’s sarcophagus rests.
+These stones weigh around 35,000kg (77,162lb) each and were cut from the Gavur Mountains in the Adana district and were manufactured in Kayseri.
+The travertine-paved road leading from the entrance to the Ceremonial Plaza is named the Road of Lions and is decorated on the sides with roses and junipers as well as lion statues typical of the style of the ancient Hittite Empire.
 The mausoleum itself is the most important part of Anıtkabir and is reached by ascending 42 steps from the Ceremonial Plaza.